darved2305/darved2305/README.md

 🔭 Currently working on: Full Stack Devlopement Skills

-🌱 Currently learning: DSA in C 🧠 | Advanced CSS & JavaScript | React.js
+🌱 Currently learning: DSA in Java | React.js and Tailwind CSS

 👯 Looking to collaborate on: Web dev projects and open-source contributions